suresh-chandran-pulikkal/my-dot-files/README.md

 # CUSTOMIZED DOT FILES
-These are the customized .bashrc, .vimrc, .tmux.conf for better productivity
+These are the customized .bashrc and .vimrc for better productivity